 How Common Are Brain Injuries?

-Every year, 1.7 million people have an accident that leads to a traumatic brain injury.
-Most head injuries -- about 75% -- are mild, including concussions.
-But more serious brain injuries send 275,000 people to the hospital and cause 52,000 deaths every year.
+Every year, about 2.5 million people have an accident that leads to a traumatic brain injury.
+Most head injuries are mild, including concussions.
+But hundreds of thousands of serious brain injuries happen every year.

 Children and Brain Injuries